Actor / sprite VM

 The "trigger animation" opcode hands off an ANM container ID to the animation runner. crates/anm parses the container header + per-bone keyframe tables, and legaia_anm::AnimPlayer drives per-frame keyframe interpolation against the actor's bone count (tick() returns a PoseFrame the engine uploads as a posed mesh).

-The function is best modelled as a layered pipeline rather than a per-opcode jump table — each dispatch byte selects which subset of side-effects fires in a fixed order. crates/engine-vm/src/actor_tick.rs ports the full pipeline: a typed ActorPhysics struct mirrors the retail actor record's tick-relevant fields (+0x10 through +0xD0, with offset annotations on every field); tick_actor(physics, scalars, listener) -> TickResult is the entry point.
+The function is best modelled as a layered pipeline rather than a per-opcode jump table - each dispatch byte selects which subset of side-effects fires in a fixed order. actor_tick.rs ports the full pipeline: a typed ActorPhysics struct mirrors the retail actor record's tick-relevant fields (+0x10 through +0xD0, with offset annotations on every field); tick_actor(physics, scalars, listener) -> TickResult is the entry point.
+The arithmetic mirrors the retail decompilation field-for-field; the only intentional simplifications are an i64 multiply-shift in place of the MIPS MULT + MFLO pair (functionally equivalent) and a saturation-clamp helper in place of the explicit if (val < 0) / if (val > N) pairs the compiler emitted.

 Per-arm physics